xdavidwu/uptime-monitor/README.md

 ## setup

-Set up like all other Laravel (6.x) apps.
+Set up like all other Laravel/Lumen apps.
 A php environment and database is needed, all other Laravel functions like mailing is not used.
 For database, only sqlite has been tested.

 Some probes are implemented by external commands, and those command will likely compatible with Linux environments only.